CesiumGS/3d-tiles/README.md

 ![](figures/tile.png)

+### Coordinate System and Units

+Like glTF, 3D Tiles use a right-handed Cartesian coordinate system, that is, the cross product of x and y yields z.
+Also like glTF, 3D Tiles define the y axis as up for local Cartesian coordinate systems (see the [Tile transform](#tile-transform) section).
+A tileset's global coordinate system will often be [WGS84 coordinates](http://earth-info.nga.mil/GandG/publications/tr8350.2/wgs84fin.pdf), but it doesn't have to be, e.g., a power plant may be defined fully in its local coordinate system for using with a modeling tool without a geospatial context.

+The units for all linear distances are meters.

+All angles are in radians.

+3D Tiles do not explicitly store Cartographic coordinates (longitude, latitude, and height); these values are implicit in WGS84 coordinates, which are efficient for the GPU to render without a non-affine coordinate transformation.
+A 3D Tiles tileset can include application-specific metadata, such as Cartographic coordinates, bu the semantics are not part of the 3D Tiles specification.

 ### Tile transform

 To support local coordinate systems, e.g., so a building tileset inside a city tileset can be defined in its own coordinate system, and a point cloud tileset inside the building could, again, be defined in its own coordinate system, each tile has an optional `transform` property.